shizzzler/quiz.github.io/README.md

-thanks for reading me
+Thanks for reading me

-update: its been more than a year since i last visited this project. doesnt work on the github pages anymore for some reason. havent had the time to work around it yet. so for the mean time ill just use the repo on my second acc. https://ulyysys.github.io/quiz-app/
+update: it's been more than a year since I last visited this project. it's faulty on github pages for reasons I am too lazy to fix or look into. here is a backup page from my second repo if the website only shows the background or if it malfunctions at all. https://ulyysys.github.io/quiz-app/